Chapter 4: Construction Details, Section 28: Concrete Bases

 - Ascertain the curing methods and type of material the contractor proposes to use.
 Discuss with the contractor the requirements for labeling and packaging the curing compound.

-- Ensure equipment for constructing longitudinal weakened plane joints is onsite and conforms to specifications.
+- Verify that equipment for constructing longitudinal weakened plane joints is onsite and conforms to specifications.

 - Confirm placement dates with the contractor and arrange Caltrans personnel for plant inspection and testing.

-- When the project requires long hauls, review the contractor’s proposed placement method to ensure adequate time.
+- When the project requires long hauls, review the contractor’s proposed placement method to assure adequate time.

 During the course of work, do the following: